CodingZey/EpicRpgPlayer/README.md

 # EpicRpgPlayer
-This will automaticlly play for you
+This will automaticllay play for you

 Where it says {userid} enter your discord user ID